 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are searching for a Staff Nurse— someone who works well in a fast-paced setting.
+We are looking for someone who works well in a fast-paced setting.
 In this position you’ll provide quality nursing care to patients by assessing, planning, educating, implementing, and evaluating age appropriate care in a manner that incorporates family centered principles and cost-effective care.

 - Perform and document assessments of the patient/family including biophysical, psychosocial, developmental, cultural, spiritual, and environmental needs

 - Collect and analyze data from the medical record in order to coordinate patient care

 - Identify each patient’s needs pertaining to patient teaching, discharge planning, growth and development, nutritional screening, functional status, and pain management